threefoldtecharchive/rivine/doc/api/Wallet.md

 // Key used to encrypt the new seed when it is saved to disk. encryptionpassword

-// Name of the dictionary that should be used when encoding the seed. 'english'
-// is the most common choice when picking a dictionary. dictionary

 // Dictionary-encoded phrase that corresponds to the seed being added to the
 // wallet.
 seed